omniti-labs/template-maker/README.md

 # Chef/Ansible template maker

+A common pattern when creating templates for configuration management systems is to copy the config file, and add placeholders for each value you want to be able to configure.
+A problem arises however when you decide that some value that was hardcoded now needs to be configurable, and you need to edit the template.
+One way to prevent this situation is to templatize every possible configuration variable in a file at the outset, but this is incredibly time consuming and rarely done.
+This script is an attempt to speed up that procedure for some types of configuration files, and in the ideal case, fully automate the process of making a template from a configuration file.

-This script takes a standard config file, and a set of regular expressions to match configuration items, and generates a templated version of the same file along with a companion attributes/default.rb file to drop into a cookbook.
+The script takes a standard config file, and a set of regular expressions to match configuration items, and generates a templated version of the same file along with a companion attributes/default.rb file to drop into a cookbook (defaults/main.yml for ansible).
 It works best with configuration files that consist of large amounts of key/value pairs, but will work with anything that you can match using regular expressions.

 ## Pattern file